Agoda Hero Banner

 What places to stay located in Halifax (NS) are well rated with respect to value for money?

-Resortslocated in Halifax (NS) which is well rated regarding value for money include River Ridge Lodge, Tantallon Guest Room with Private Beach and Central Halifax one Bedroom apartment in Clayton Park.
+Resortslocated in Halifax (NS) which is well rated regarding value for money include 181 Oceanside Inn, River Ridge Lodge and Central Halifax one Bedroom apartment in Clayton Park.

 What properties in Halifax (NS) are highly rated for service?

-Resortslocated in Halifax (NS) which is well rated with respect to service include Briarwood Bed & Breakfast, River Ridge Lodge and Jeddore Lodge.
+Resortslocated in Halifax (NS) which is well rated with respect to service include Briarwood Bed & Breakfast, 181 Oceanside Inn and River Ridge Lodge.

 What are the top rated hotels in Halifax (NS) with fitness center?

-Resorts with a fitness center located in Halifax (NS) which are exceptionally rated include NEW Luxury 2BR Penthouse Apt In Central Halifax and NEW Luxury 2BR Penthouse Apt In Central Halifax.
+Properties that have fitness center located in Halifax (NS) that are well rated include Pause PH - Luxe Stay with Views - Free Parking, NEW Luxury 2BR Penthouse Apt In Central Halifax and NEW Luxury 2BR Penthouse Apt In Central Halifax.

 What's the top rated hotel in Halifax (NS) near a golf course?